volodymyr4509/kulmanlab/README.md

 ## Features

 - Dimension tools for annotating drawings with measurements
+- Color and linetype assignment per layer
 - Layer management with visibility and lock controls
 - Hatch pattern fill for closed regions
-- Snap indicators with visual feedback
 - Undo/redo history with up to 100 steps
 - Auto-save to browser local storage
 - Copy, move, rotate, and mirror operations